This page is designed to answer the following questions:

 The Mental Capacity Act 2005 is underpinned by these five principles (paraphrased):

-- Presumption of capacity should be assumed
+- Capacity should always be assumed

 - Every effort should be made to empower an individual to make their own decisions